codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the tallest building in the world?
-The library – it’s got the most stories!
+Who did the wizard marry?
+His ghoul-friend

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What is known as &quot;the brain&quot; of the Computer?
- 1. PC-9801
+ 1. Graphics Processing Unit
- 2. Xmillennium
+ 2. Keyboard
- 3. MSX
+ 3. Central Processing Unit
- 4. FM-7
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  FM-7
+  Central Processing Unit
 </details>